Twins: To separate or not to separate?

 "Where it's not a one-form entry, in my experience, schools tend to separate twins.

-"When I looked at schools, most of them said their policy is to place twins in difference classes, but then I asked why and no-one seemed to know where that policy came from."
+"When I looked at schools, most of them said their policy is to place twins in different classes, but then I asked why and no-one seemed to know where that policy came from."

 She puts this down to modern expectations around independence.